The History of The Fort

 The Native Americans ate all parts of the buffalo including the bone marrow (Julia Child’s favorite), tongue, and Rocky Mountain oysters.
 Try them!
 You’ll like them!
 The Hailstorm was the first Colorado cocktail served in 1833 at Bent’s Fort.
 It is our signature drink today.

 By exploring our rich Western cultural and culinary past, we reintroduce food trends of the 1800’s, which create current trends of their own.
-Executive Chef Geoffrey continues to be inspired by historic recipes and introduce new items to our menu such as the buffalo empanadas…delicious like the first kiss!
+Our Executive Chef continues to be inspired by historic recipes and introduce new items to our menu such as the buffalo empanadas…delicious like the first kiss!

 The word “restaurant” means to restore.
 Let us restore your soul as well as your stomach!
 A Hearty Welcome to my home.
 WAUGH!
 (Mountain Man lingo for “Right On!”)